PROJECT PURE HOPE

 • Potential need for paramedics when transferring from airport to UK based hospital

-The aim will be to provide well-defined specialized medical care to children affected by the conflict in specialized institutions in the UK, supported by (but not funded through) the NHS.
-Focus on delivering medical, psychosocial treatment and support:
+We aim to provide well-defined medical care to children affected by the conflict in specialised institutions in the UK, supported by (but not funded through) the NHS.
+We will deliver treatment to our patients in the private wings of some of the best paediatric hospitals in the UK.

 • Trauma team: Intensive Care/ Anesthetist/ Surgeons (General/ Orthopaedics / Plastics)/ Paediatricians/ Psychologist/ Interpreter/ Social Care.